Wayne Martin (American football)

-Gerald Wayne Martin (born October 26, 1965) is a former American football defensive end who played eleven seasons in the National Football League for the New Orleans Saints from 1989 to 1999.
+Gerald Wayne Martin (born October 26, 1965) is an American former professional football player who was a defensive end for eleven seasons with the New Orleans Saints of the National Football League (NFL) from 1989 to 1999.
+He played college football for the Arkansas Razorbacks.

+Early life

-In high school at Cross County High, he led his team to an undefeated record as a Senior.
+In high school at Cross County High, Martin led his team to an undefeated record as a Senior.

+College career

 He attended the University of Arkansas and finished his career with 37 TFL and 25.5 sacks.
 His TFL (Tackles For Loss) rank 3rd and his sacks rank 1st in school history.

 Martin was a first-team All-Southwest Conference selection in 1988, as well as an All-American, anchoring the Razorbacks defense that helped win the 1988 SWC championship, finishing 10-2 on the season.

+Professional career

 He was selected by the Saints in the first round of the 1989 NFL draft.
 Very athletic with great length and solid strength at the point of attack, Martin proved to be a fixture on the Saints defensive front.
 An ironman, Martin only missed 1 game in 11 seasons.
 He started 144 straight games.

-Martin amassed a total of 82.5 quarterback sacks, which currently stands as the 3rd most career sacks with the Saints behind current star Defensive End Cameron Jordan (87) and linebacker teammate Rickey Jackson, Martin was inducted into the "New Orleans Saints Hall of Fame" in 2003 with Jim Dombrowski.
+Martin amassed a total of 82.5 quarterback sacks, which currently stands as the 3rd most career sacks with the Saints behind current star Defensive End Cameron Jordan and linebacker teammate Rickey Jackson.
+Martin was inducted into the "New Orleans Saints Hall of Fame" in 2003 with Jim Dombrowski.